adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Here at CloudCannon, we believe in the power of Git — as a content repository, as a robust source management tool, and most importantly, as a publishing workflow.
-Our Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge.
-With Git at the core of the workflow, developers and content editors can collaborate closely using the same workflows.​​​​​​
+                      Here at CloudCannon, we believe in the power of Git.
+A Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge. ​​​​​​

                       With a Git-based CMS, you own your content — it’s in your repository, and you have the complete history of all the changes.
-A Git-based CMS provides a superior version control system compared to traditional CMS platforms.
+With a superior version control system compared to traditional CMS platforms,&nbsp; there's no need for backups, exports, or concern for data lock-in.&nbsp;

-                      There’s no need for backups, exports, or concern for data lock-in.
-It’s a layer on top of your Git repository that can be switched out at any time.
+                      A Git-based CMS centralizes all your website files, and understands how the content fits into your website.

-                      The added advantage of a Git-based CMS is that it understands how the content fits into your website, as it has all your website files.
-Developers get to familiar tools and workflows.
                       Editors don’t need to use their imagination about where content will live on the page: they can edit directly on the website.
                   styles:
                     width: full
                     desktop: